Detrimental non-Markovian errors for surface code memory: Discussion

 \subsection{Conclusion}

 We have explored the impact of temporally correlated error structures, based off circuit-level noise, on the performance of surface code memory.
 Our analysis has found that while fault tolerance is realistically achievable under arbitrary long-range two-time correlated errors, multi-time ``streaky" correlated errors involving syndrome qubits can significantly degrade logical error rate scaling.
-Specifically, we found that quadratically decaying streaky correlations leads to power law scaling of logical error rates, with no feasible teraquop distance projections.
+Specifically, extrapolating simulation data on logical error rates, we find that quadratically decaying streaky correlations result in, at best, slower-than-exponential suppression, with no feasible distance projection for achieving teraquop error rates.

 Our results underscore the importance of understanding and mitigating correlated noise in QEC protocols.
 We demonstrated that surface code memory is resilient to temporally correlated errors on data qubits but highly sensitive to similar errors on syndrome qubits.
 We attribute this sensitivity to the formation of temporal stringlike errors, which complicate the decoding process and increase the likelihood of logical errors.
 Potential strategies for mitigating these effects include tailored decoding algorithms, dynamic code deformation techniques, and employing walking surface code circuits.
 Further research is needed to characterize a broader class of non-Markovian spatio-temporal correlated error structures and develop effective mitigation protocols, to further elucidate pathways towards fault-tolerant quantum computing.